 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to keep walk-in loading and ground-throw paths clear.
+Set the swing-door end facing the eave to ensure that walk-in loading and ground-throw debris follow the same efficient path.

 Surface protection